Tiburon, California: History

 Earliest human habitation of the local area was by Native Americans, who have left rock carvings on Ring Mountain.

 In 1884, the first post office in Tiburon opened.
 In 1964, Tiburon incorporated.

-Tiburon has a Town Historian, David Gotz.
 Much of the modern history material below is drawn from the former Town Historian, Branwell Fanning's "Brief History of Tiburon," published in the Town of Tiburon's General Plan.